Rent Increase Facts | Answer |

 Florida law does not require a specific notice period before raising the rent.
 However, some local jurisdictions have established notice requirements.

 In Miami-Dade County and Royal Palm Beach, landlords must give tenants 60 days’ notice before increasing the rent by more than 5%.
-Check your local laws to determine if your area has notice period requirements.
+Always check local laws.

 Even though Florida law has no minimum notice period, it still requires that parties to a contract act in good faith, meaning that a landlord should give the tenant reasonable notice when increasing rent.